-If you are performing a restore using the Data Protector GUI, refer to the "Restoring Under Another Device" section of the HP OpenView Storage Data Protector Administrator's Guide for more information on how to perform a restore using another device.
+If you are performing a restore using the Data Protector GUI, see online Help index: "selecting, devices for restore" for more information on how to perform a restore using another device.

 Disaster recovery is a very complex process that involves products from several vendors.
 As such, successful disaster recovery depends on all the vendors involved.
 The information provided here is intended to be used as a guideline.